boethigp-github/hudini/README.md

 APP_ACTIVE_PROVIDER=OPEN_AI,ANTHROPIC,GOOGLE_AI
 ```

 This activates all three providers: OpenAI, Anthropic, and Google AI.
-Hudini will query models from these providers when a request is made to the `/models` endpoint.
+Houdini will query models from these providers when a request is made to the `/models` endpoint.

 ### Deactivating Providers